FriendsOfSymfony/FOSRestBundle/README.md

         ...
     }

 It's used to determine parent collection name.
-Controller name itself not used in routes autogeneration process & can be any name you like.
+Controller name itself not used in routes auto-generation process & can be any name you like.

 ### Define child resource controller